iai-callgrind/iai-callgrind/README.md

 cargo install --version 0.2.0 iai-callgrind-runner
 ```

-When updating the `iai-callgrind` library, you'll most likely also need to update the `iai-callgrind-runner` or vice-versa.
-See the
+When updating the `iai-callgrind` library, you'll also need to update `iai-callgrind-runner` and
-[Changelog](CHANGELOG.md) for such update notes.
-However, it's best practice keeping both, the library and the binary, in line with the same version.
+vice-versa or else the benchmark runner will exit with an error.

 ### Quickstart